TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

 When you strip away Thorn's high percentage of use though to try and compare these weapons on some even terms, we see that Thorn actually falls in line with all these other weapons.
 None of these top 20 powerhouses stands out as being overpowered using the definitions of overpowered that I have outlined.

-One could argue that the bigger issue is that about 70% of all weapon kills come from 20 different weapons in a game that has hundreds.
+One could argue that the bigger issue is that about 70% of all weapon kills come from only 20 weapons in a game that has hundreds.
+However, exotics and legendaries wouldn't be worth going after if they didn't have aspects that made them exotic and legendary.
+What would the perfectly balanced game look like?
+Uniform weapon kill distribution across all weapons in the game?
+I don't have a definitive answer on what the perfect game looks like, but I think it's important to consider when engaging in these discussions.
+Rather than just saying, "Nerf x", I think it's better to try and explain what the ideal is and why "Nerf x" helps us achieve that ideal.

 Just by usage and kills, Thorn appears to be the most overpowered weapon in the game.
 But finding a way to normalize the data and looking at weapon efficiency shows us that these top 20 weapons are actually fairly even.
 There is a nice balance here.
 The issue is that people don't see it.
 Weapon tunning isn't so much about applying nerfs to create more balance as it is to change the perception that people have about certain weapons in order to force them to try new ones.
 Reshifting the game like this can help make the game feel new again.
-It reinvigorates the population.
+It reinvigorates the population as we hunger after the new "most powerful" weapons.
 It's not broken weapon balancing.
 It's just good game desgin.